How to Remove White Background in Illustrator?

 Start by dropping the anchor point on the fine edge of the foreground image.
-This will form the foundation of your white background removing work.
-The final aim of this method is to wrap the required foreground object area using the outline frame formed by the anchor points.
+This will form the foundation of your white background, removing work.
+This method aims to wrap the required foreground object area using the outline frame formed by the anchor points.
 Try to place the anchor points as closely as possible to the foreground image without any unwanted extra spaces.

-Step 7: Now pick the select tool to show all the objects.
-The area you outlined on the image will now be considered as an individual object.
+Step 7: Now, pick the select tool to show all the objects.
+The area you outlined in the image will now be considered as an individual object.
 Hence you will be able to see selection outlines – a blue rectangle around the object.

 Step 8: While clicking the objects, hold the shift key to select both the foreground as well as background objects simultaneously.